 Add the apple and cooked parsnips and stir for a minute or so.

 Bring to the boil, reduce the heat, then simmer for 25 minutes with the lid on.

 Using a food processor or hand held blended, blitz the soup into a liquid.

-Put the soup back on a gentle heat and add the single cream.
+Put the soup back on a gentle heat and add the single cream and mustard.
 Cook for another 5 minutes before serving (or reheat for later).

 Serve with a drizzle of truffle oil (optional) and parsnip crisps sprinkled on top.

 Peel the outer skin off the parsnips, and chop off each end.
 Discard these bits.